cms-tsg-fog/RateMon/README.md

 Repository with various tools to monitor HLT and L1 rates.
 More details on the [twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/RateMonitoringScriptWithReferenceComparison).

+This repository has been [mirrored](https://gitlab.cern.ch/avivace/RateMon) on the CERN gitlab, to allow the usage of the gitlab CI/CD tools.
+The two are kept in sync.

+Each commit triggers a build of a RPM package for the RateMon tools.
+Those packages are automatically uploaded on [this](https://cernbox.cern.ch/index.php/s/w7LgXnIqwavHKFY) public EOS share.

 ### Preparation

 Connect to online (.cms) network or lxplus and install: